openUC2/UC2-GIT/TheBOX/CourseBOX/ALIGNMENT_InfOptics/Readme.md

 <p align="center">
 <img src="./IMAGES/UC2_CourseBOX_inf_04.jpg" height="375">
 </p>

+### :star: Numerical Aperture and Resolution
+The Numerical Aperture (NA) describes how much light coming from an imaged object is captured and focussed by the objective and determines the resolution of the system (and not just that).
+It is given by
+***NA = n × sin(alpha)*** ,
+where *n* is the refractive index of the medium between the sample and the objective (here, in air, *n* = 1) and *alpha* is the angle of the between the optical axis and the steepest rays that are still collected by the objective.
+The angle *alpha* can be calculated from the focal length *f'* of the objective lens and its diameter *d*, because
+***tan(alpha) = 1/2 d / f'*** .
+From the NA we can calculate the resolution of our imaging system.
+Physically, the resolution s the smallest distance between two point is the sample that are still imaged as two point.
+If the points are any closer, the will appear as a single point in the Image Plane.
+For the microscope here, we calculate the resolution as
+***R = 0,61 lambda / NA*** ,
+where *lambda* is the wavelength of the illumination.
+Because we use a white light source, we take *lambda* = 550 nm, since this is roughly in the middle of the visible spectrum.

 4. Place the tube lens.
 It is a single plano-convex lens with *f'* = 100 mm.
 <p align="center">
 <img src="./IMAGES/UC2_CourseBOX_inf_05.jpg" height="375">
 </p>

 5. Place the Primary Image Plane (PIP) in the focal plane of the tube lens.
 Use the Sample cube with white paper as a screen.
 <p align="center">
 <img src="./IMAGES/UC2_CourseBOX_inf_06.jpg" height="375">